cnnrbrn/noroff-css-frameworks-content/ca.md

 ## Submission

-Zip all your files and name it {your-name}-css-frameworks.zip
+A zip folder with all your files.
+Remember to name your folder according to the naming conventions.

 ## Time